chrismeserole/lark/readme.md

 Lark came about for two reasons:

--Custom subdirectory structure.
+* Custom subdirectory structure.
 Lark recursively searches through all subdirectories, and builds a blog anywhere it finds a _posts subdirectory.
 This used to be possible, sort-of, using a hack on Jekyll.
 But the hack broke with an upgrade to Yosemite last fall, I couldn't get it working again.
 I also couldn't replicate it via Pelican, Hugo, etc. Ultimately it seemed less time consuming to roll my own.

--Data writing.
+* Data writing.
 I'm building Lark, long-term, to make data analysis and presentation as seemless as possible.
 At present, Lark can execute python code blocks embedded in posts, and output the result in the resulting html.
 It's similar to python notebook, except static.
 There's a lot more I want to do on that front though, and writing your own publishing environment, where you know and can manipulate the entire underlying architecture, will make it a lot easier to realize whatever cool stuff I can dream up.

 ### Installing Lark